 The City of Kingsport is implementing a stormwater utility.
 The Federal Clean Water Act requires cities with more than 10,000 residents to implement a

 stormwater program to control and monitor polluted stormwater runoff.
 This federal requirement is unfunded, meaning that each city must find a way to pay for the program.
 In addition, the City wishes to address long-standing stormwater flooding issues that affect local citizens.
-Many cities in Tennessee, including Johnson City, have already implemented stormwater programs.
-Included in this flier are answers to some frequently asked questions about the new stormwater utility:
+Below are answers to some frequently asked questions about the new stormwater utility:

 What is stormwater?

 Stormwater is runoff from rain or snow.
 City landscapes cause water to accumulate above the surface instead of slowly filtering into the ground.
-As that water runs off, it picks up pollutants and debris from roadways, parking lots, etc., before entering our streams or the Holston River.
+As that water runs off, it picks up pollutants and debris from roadways, parking lots, etc., before entering our streams.

 What is the purpose of a stormwater utility?

-The utility will address stormwater contamination and flooding issues in Kingsport.
+The utility will address stormwater pollution and flooding issues in Kingsport.
 With dedicated funding, it will allow the City to reduce runoff contaminants while prioritizing and initiating select flood mitigation projects.